 According to the U.S. Department of Labor, drug and alcohol use at work may contribute to 65% of on-the-job accidents.
 Substance abuse contributes to 38-50% of workers’ compensation claims.

-If your business isn’t regulated by the federal government, you get to decide how you handle post-accident drug and alcohol testing.
+Businesses not regulated by the federal government get to decide how you handle post-accident drug and alcohol testing.
 Your post-accident protocol must be clearly stated in your drug and alcohol policy.
 However, according to OSHA (Occupational Safety and Health Administration), automatic post-accident drug testing is illegal.

 OSHA post-accident testing rules